 Federico Mari received his Ph.D in Computer Science in 2010 from Sapienza University of Rome, with a dissertation on Verification and Synthesis for Discrete Time Linear Hybrid Systems, advised by prof. Enrico Tronci.
-Currently (since 2019), he is an Assistant Professor (tenure track) of Computer Science at the Department of Movement, Human and Health Sciences of the University of Rome Foro Italico.
+Currently (since 2022), he is an Associate Professor at the Department of Movement, Human and Health Sciences of the University of Rome Foro Italico, where he was also assistant professor (tenure track) from 2019, and where he serves as Rector's delegate for Information Technology.
 From 2015 to 2018, Federico was an Assistant Professor at the Computer Science Department of Sapienza University of Rome.
 Previously, he was a Postdoctoral Researcher in the same Department.

 Federico is mainly interested in Formal Methods.
 In particular, in automatic verification (model checking) and control software synthesis for cyber-physical (hybrid) systems.
 On the verification side, his main achievement is on simulation-based verification of hybrid systems with MATLAB Simulink©, developed in a tool called SyLVaaS.
 On the control side, his main achievement is on quantized feedback control for (possibly nonlinear) hybrid systems, developed in a tool called QKS.